OUR TERMS AND CONDITIONS

 Any time or date stated by the Caterer for the delivery or removal of goods required in the provision of services is an estimate and shall not be an essential term of the contract.
 Should he access be restricted or additional time, personnel or facilities required, any additional costs will be passed on to the Client.

 15. Force Majeure

-No liability is accepted by the Caterer for failure of performance due to strike, lockout, hostilities or any other circumstances including acts of God, flood, drought, earthquake or other natural disaster. epidemic or pandemic; and terrorist attack, civil war, civil commotion or riots, war, threat of or preparation for war, armed conflict, imposition of sanctions, embargo, or breaking off of diplomatic relations. outside the control of the Caterer.
+No liability is accepted by the Caterer for failure of performance due to strike, lockout, hostilities or any other circumstances including acts of God, flood, drought, earthquake or other natural disaster. epidemic or pandemic inclusive of Covid-19; and terrorist attack, civil war, civil commotion or riots, war, threat of or preparation for war, armed conflict, imposition of sanctions, embargo, or breaking off of diplomatic relations. outside the control of the Caterer.

-In the first instance, if the Client needs to postpone and rearrange the event, the Caterer will offer alternative dates if requested at no cost to the Client. if the Client needs to cancel the event, Client must provide written notice to Caterer along with any required cancellation fee described in this Catering Contract, to effect cancellation.
+In the first instance, if the Client needs to postpone and rearrange the event, the Client will offer alternative dates at no cost to the Client, and the Caterer will ensure that these dates can be catered for.
+In the instance that these dates cannot be catered for due to the Caterer's availability a refund will be made in full - minus off any fees for tastings as stated above.
+If the Client needs to cancel the event, Client must provide written notice to Caterer along with any required cancellation fee described in this Catering Contract, to effect cancellation.
 Client understands that upon entering into this Contract, Caterer is committing time and resources to this Event and thus cancellation would result in lost income and lost business opportunities in an amount hard to precisely calculate.
 Therefore, the cancellation policy limitations set forth in paragraph 7 will apply.